-Alla DYI Ally is architect on demand — an online architect providing advice without strings.
+I am Alla DYI Ally.
+Architect on demand.
+Or an online architect providing advice without strings.
 Let’s say you are a DIY home improvement enthusiast remodeling a bathroom.
 An issue comes up.
 Architect on demand (a do-it-yourselfer, bargain-hunter, and make-doer), I am online — at your fingertips.

 As DIY architect providing architectural services online, I am all about giving tools and support in the effort to encourage autonomy.
 This desire to be a proverbial cheerleader is in my blood thanks to the years of raising two daughters, each one a creative teen.